 Nica loved cats and was surrounded by them in her home in New Jersey overlooking the Hudson River.
 She died on 30 November 1988.
 She had 2 sons and 3 daughters, 2 grandsons and 2 great grandchildren.

-See also Named Collections, The Baroness de Koenigswarter Photograph Collection for a collection of photographs of jazz musicians, friends and acquaintances of Nica, mostly taken by her.
+See also Named Collections, The Kathleen Annie Pannonica (Nica), Baroness de Koenigswarter (née Rothschild) Jazz Musicians Photograph Collection, for a collection of photographs of jazz musicians, friends and acquaintances of Nica, mostly taken by her.
 See Art Collection, Works by Rothschilds, for prints of artwork by Nica.

 000/1725, 1 file

 A small collection of modern photocopies of writings and transcripts of broadcasts by Nica: text of broadcast about French women during the Second World War, transmitted by the Free French to the Vichy-occupied French colonies on 18 September 1941 (translated from French); photocopy of letter to Jazz Hot no. 334, February 1977, p.3. (includes copy of photograph of Nica and Thelonius Monk); photocopy of sleeve notes written by Nica for the album Criss-Cross by Thelonius Monk, 1963; photocopy of review by Nica of "'Live at the Village Vanguard': a review of Max Gordon's memoirs", published in Jazz Spotlite News Fall 1980-Winter 1981.
 Also photocopy of this review reproduced in Coda, no. 194, 1984.